mccullocht/easy_tiger/README.md

 # Caveats

+* This implementation assumes that each key in the collection contains at most 1 vector.
+Many applications are likely to model as 1-to-many.
+I think this could be addressed with a compound key -- 64 bits of row key + 64 bits of vector hash so that it is still possible to perform predicate joins easily, although it will be difficult to estimate cardinality.
 * Quantization is inflexible -- only binary quantization is supported.
 Stateful quantization algorithms are more difficult to maintain on mutable indices.
 * This implementation does not allow pre-quantized inputs for the "full fidelity" vectors or the